-There are two other buildings of merit within the Conservation Area which are not houses including the Depository.
+There are two other buildings of merit within the Conservation Area which are not houses - the Depository and the former Baptist Chapel in Ethelbert Road.
 The Depository, which dates to c1900, is a five storey block, with a rather bland side elevation facing the open site towards Northdown Road.
 All of the decoration is on the Athelstan Road side, with curved brickwork over three shopfronts.
 One of these is completely boarded up and a further one is in urgent need of repair.
 Above, the elevation is six windows wide, the windows retaining their original cast iron frames.
 The building is decorated with terracotta panels at ground and second floor level and curved brickwork panels above each window.
-A historic name sign for 'F L Pettman Ltd Depository' is in need of attention
+A historic name sign for 'F L Pettman Ltd Depository' is in need of attention.